ppurang/bbscala/README.md

+# First steps

+Before we run the first _helloworld_ example we need to setup some stuff.
+You can skip to the _Running helloworld_ below if you have _scala_ and _sbt_ already setup.

 ## Needed software

-The following is how I would setup stuff on a *nix/osx.
+The following is how my setup is on a *nix/osx.
 For windows I am clueless but I am sure we can work out something at the meetup.

 ### Scala